GothenburgBitFactory/taskserver-setup/PITCHME.md

 ---

 ## Verify your Installation
-    \vfill

 Run the `taskd` command to verify that the server is installed, and the location is in your `$PATH`.
 You should see something like this:

 ```bash
 $ taskd